Experience is the best teacher.

 Follow the Money - (Law of Supply and Demand–When demand exceeds supply, prices rise)

-Just as an experienced sailor adjusts the sails to catch the wind when it switches direction, we adjust our investment strategies to respond to shifts and changes in the market.
+Just as an experienced sailor adjusts the sails to catch the wind when it switches direction, we adjust your investment allocation to respond to shifts and changes in the market.

 FSA does not believe in holding asset classes through all market cycles.
 Asset classes and sectors go through extended periods being in-favor and out-of-favor.
 Our investment process seeks to own those assets when they are in-favor, while avoiding them when they are out-of-favor.